cyrusneary/cyrusneary.github.io/_pages/about.md

 <!-- If you're interested in learning more, click [here](publications.md) for a list of my recent projects. -->

 ## About Me
-I'm currently a postdoctoral researcher in the [Robotics and Embodied AI Lab](https://montrealrobotics.ca/) at [Mila](https://mila.quebec/en) and [l'Université de Montréal](https://diro.umontreal.ca/accueil/).
+Before joining UBC, I was a postdoctoral researcher in the [Robotics and Embodied AI Lab](https://montrealrobotics.ca/) at [Mila](https://mila.quebec/en) and [l'Université de Montréal](https://diro.umontreal.ca/accueil/).

 I received my Ph.D.
 (2024) and M.Sc.
 (2021) degrees in Computational Science, Engineering, and Mathematics from [The Oden Institute](https://www.oden.utexas.edu/) at [The University of Texas at Austin](https://www.utexas.edu/).
 There, I worked with Professor Ufuk Topcu as a member of the [Center for Autonomy](https://oden.utexas.edu/research/centers-and-groups/center-for-autonomy/).
 I was also a member of the [Center for Scientific Machine Learning](https://oden.utexas.edu/research/centers-and-groups/center-for-scientific-machine-learning/).
 <!-- I'm a member of Professor Ufuk Topcu's [Autonomous Systems Group](https://www.ae.utexas.edu/facultysites/topcu/wiki/index.php/Main_Page).  -->